etf-validator/etf-webapp/.github/ISSUE_TEMPLATE.md

 * [ ] Upload excerpts of the etf.log, catalina.out/log and localhost-<date>.log files.
 Important parts are:
 the initialization log entries beginning with the ETF ASCII logo and ending with "TestRunController initialized!" plus the last exception messages.
 * [ ] If the problem is related to the Web user interface: include screenshots
-* [ ] If the problem is related to specific (non-sensitive) test data: attach the test data
+* [ ] If the problem is related to specific test data, provide the URL of your service / the file you have uploaded or referenced.
+If your service is protected or you have confidential data that you cannot upload here, you can request an email address to which you can send URLs / files.
+Please note that issues cannot be fixed for services/datasets that we cannot access.
 * [ ] Don't forget to remove sensitive information from uploaded files!!!

 ### Description